lijunjun13/learngit/readme.txt

-giiiiiit is a version control tool;
+kkkkkkgiiiiiit is a version control tool;